Assess Your Calorie Deficit

 When you are on a weightloss journey, the best way to make objective and healthy choices for your body is by gathering data and assessing it.
 Losing weight requires a moderate calorie deficit so its important to track what you are eating – at least for a period of time – to assess how much food you are actually eating.

 Once you know that, then you can compare it to what you should be eating based on your lifestyle and unique body make-up.
-You can calculate this with a simple guide (I provide it to all my Healthy Habits Tribe Members) and get a sense of whether you are under or over eating.
+You can calculate this with a simple guide I created (and provide to all my Meal Planning Club Members) and get a sense of whether you are under or over eating.
 If you have been working towards a bodyweight goal for awhile, it’s highly likely that your weight has changed, so you will need to adjust your daily calorie intake to keep making progress.

 Lowering your calories by a modest amount can lead to big differences in terms of fat loss.